jamesmathison/blog/_posts/2018-09-05-alcohol-is-a-great-drug.md

 Some of the 'lyrics' that have been on repeat in my head, particularly the bolded ones in the verse below:

-> You might say, “Why do people drink to much?”
+> You might say, “Why do people drink too much?” <br>
 > If you like alcohol, that’s a stupid question.
 > Why do people drink to much??
 > Well, cuz it’s great.